”THE DARK KNIGHT” (2008) Review

 and had expected another exceptional score by them.
 Unfortunately, I barely remembered the score.
 I understand that they had rehashed the original score for this movie and added a new theme or two.
 But it all came off as unmemorable for me.

-”THE DARK KNIGHT” had the potential to be the best film from the summer of 2008 . . . at least for me.
-But there were some aspects – the portrayal of Rachel Dawes’ character, Zimmer and Newton Howard’s score, the portrayal of some of the minor characters and the contrived writing that dominated the movie’s last half hour – that I believe had ruined the movie’s chances of achieving that potential.
+had the potential to be the best summer movie of 2008.
+But there were some aspects – the portrayal of Rachel Dawes’ character, Zimmer and Newton Howard’s score, the portrayal of some of the minor characters and the contrived writing that dominated the movie’s last half hour – that I believe had ruined the movie’s chances of achieving this potential.
 Fortunately, the virtues outweighed the flaws and in the end, ”THE DARK KNIGHT”

-managed to remain first-rate and become – in my view – one of the better films from 2008.
+managed to remain first-rate and become – in my view – one of the better films from the summer of 2008.